ohspc89/incwear/README.md

 # opal_sensor_analysis
-Repo prepared to prepare a Python script to preprocess / further analyze sensor data
+This is the repository prepared to preprocess and further analyze wearable sensor data from infants.
+Codes are written in Python, and they are based on the original MATLAB code of the Infant Neuromotor Control Laboratory.

+copyright Jinseok Oh, 2022.